-Charles and Michael always wanted a large family and knew that foster care and adoption could fulfill both their dream of a large family and the child’s need of a loving and stable home.
-After discovering Children’s Bureau through a TV show and quickly getting started with the process, they now have officially adopted six children.
+Charles and Michael always wanted a large family and knew that foster care and adoption could fulfill both their dream of a large family and the child’s need of a loving and stable family.
+After discovering Children’s Bureau through a TV show and quickly getting started with the process, they have officially adopted six children.
 Read their interview below to learn more about the family and their experience with Children’s Bureau.

 CB: How did you find Children’s Bureau and why did you choose to foster/ adopt through this agency?